matteoferla/ASAP-dataset-matching/README.md

 ## Licence

-There is no lincence, because I am not the owner of the data.
+There is no licence, because I am not the owner of the data.
 It is _meant_ to be open.
 But...

 ## Data

+This repo was formally https://github.com/matteoferla/EV-D68-3C-protease/tree/main/XChem2Postera-corrections for D68

-## Metadata
+## Metadata details

+...